softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

     responseToPepper.send(response); // <-- send() takes the webhook response object as a parameter

 ## Setting Context:
- To set context with a Pepper response, use the setContext function which is available to any response type.
+ To set context with a Pepper response, use the setContext method which is available to any valid instantiated PepperResponse object.
 The 'setContext' function requires an object with 3 properties to be valid: 'name', 'lifespan', & 'parameters'.

 ### Method definition:
 setContext(contextObj) <br>